-After the commencement date, lease liabilities are adjusted by interest accretion and lease payments.
+After the commencement date, lease liabilities are adjusted by interest accertion and lease payment.

-The Group remeasures lease liabilities (and makes a corresponding adjustment to the related right-of-use assets) whenever:

-• the lease term has changed or there is a change in the assessment of exercise of a purchase option, in which case the related lease liability is remeasured by discounting the revised lease payments using a revised discount rate at the date of reassessment.
+The Group remeasures lease liabilities (and makes a corresponding adjustment to the related right-of-use assets) whenever the lease term has changed or there is a change in the assessment of exercise of a purchase option, in which case the related lease liability is remeasured by discounting the revised lease payments using a revised discount rate at the date of reassessment.